Tudat/tudat/tutorials/applicationWalkthroughs/perturbedEarthOrbitingSatellite.rst

     bodyMap[ "Asterix" ] = boost::make_shared< simulation_setup::Body >( );
     bodyMap[ "Asterix" ]->setConstantBodyMass( 400.0 );

 We also need to set the aerodynamic coefficients of the spacecraft.
 These setting are stored in the :class:`AerodynamicCoefficientSettings` object.
 For this example, we will consider constant aerodynamic coefficients.
-This option is set by using the derived class :class:`ConstantAerodynamicCoefficientSettings`.
-Other options for setting the aerodynamic coefficients can be found :ref:`here <aerodynamicCoefficientOptions>`.
+This option is set by using the derived-class :class:`ConstantAerodynamicCoefficientSettings`.
 The settings for the aerodynamic coefficients are the following:

 - The reference area.
 - The coefficients in three directions.